Fatai-soliu/Fatai-soliu/README.md

 ### Hi there 👋, My name is Fatai
 I am a Data scientist with strong analytics background.
 I enjoy transforming business data into actionable insights.
-With half a decade of experience in marketing and consulting, I specialize in leveraging data to drive organizational growth and enhance informed decision making.
+With half a decade of experience in data analytics and e-commerce industry, I specialize in leveraging data to drive organizational growth and enhance informed decision making.

 Skills: PYTHON / SQL / POWER BI / TABLEAU / SPREADSHEET